JackTaylor1114/stnescriptextension/README.md

 ## Usage

-To use the extension, open a workspace in VS Code and create a text file with a `.stne` extension.\
+To use the extension, open a workspace in VS Code and create a text file with an `.stne` extension.\
 VS Code will automatically detect `STNE Script` as the programming language in this file.

 ℹ️ You can configure `brace style` and `indentation size` in **`File » Preferences » STNE Script Support`**